 Nurseryman in Connecticut, Massachusetts and New York, always eager to meet market demand for a new crop, began to grow the trees in great quantities.
 At the height of the bubble, young mulberry trees sold for up to $5 each, while the going rate for trees of other species was thirty to fifty cents apiece.
 Mulberries are fast growing, as well as easily cloned from both softwood and hardwood cuttings, so a skilled propagator was able to realize great profits.

 The dizzying heights which the speculation reached are perhaps only rivaled by the Dutch tulip mania of the 16th century.
-The demand for the multicaulis mulberry was insatiable, with at least nurseryman setting up a satellite location in the Caribbean so he could grow hundreds of thousands of trees during the winter and offer them for sale in New England in the spring.
+The demand for the multicaulis mulberry was insatiable, with at least one nurseryman setting up a satellite location in the Caribbean so he could grow hundreds of thousands of trees during the winter and offer them for sale in New England in the spring.
 The highpoint of the market may have been reached in North Windham Connecticut, where two mulberry trees were auctioned off for $106 and $100 each.
 In hindsight, it is clear that that market speculation drove the price of the mulberry trees well beyond the value of any silk which might be produced from the leaves.
 Indeed, none of the accounts from the period tell of any but theoretical profit made from silk farming, but instead of equal parts lucky and wily nurseryman who were able to capitalize on the craze.

 While farmers have a deserved reputation for conservatism, the allure of new and exciting crops for which demand seems great has always enticed some to devote at least a little space for experimentation.
 Some of these crops have proved to be very profitable and enduring in Connecticut; perhaps none more so than shade tobacco, a hybrid created from strains imported from the Indonesian island of Sumatra and Cuba in the late 19th century.
 In recent years, novel crops such as shiitake mushrooms, saffron, ginger and turmeric, all of which have been traditionally imported from abroad have been promoted as new and profitable crops for small scale farmers.
 While it is doubtful that we will soon witness a Saffron Mania, it would be a safe bet that nurseries selling the corms would reap more profit than any farmer would ever see from selling grains of exotic crocus pollen.

 Like all bubbles, the mulberry mania of the 1830s grew and grew until it popped.
 The precipitating events for the rapid deflation was a blight which wreaked havoc on newly planted mulberry orchards in 1839 and a particularly hard winter in 1844, to which many surviving trees succumbed.
-These two calamities offered a moment of clarity to farmers who had been swept up in the mulberry manina; silk production was not viable on a large scale in New England.
-Too many factors, from climate, to the necessary labor labor and the knowledge of the production process were hurdles too large to surmount.
+These two calamities offered a moment of clarity to farmers who had been swept up in the mulberry mania; silk production was not viable on a large scale in New England.
+Too many factors, from climate, to the necessary labor and the knowledge of the production process were hurdles too large to surmount.
 By the time the market crashed, nurseries could not sell one hundred mulberry trees for a dollar!

 In the long run, the New England and the rest of the country reaped what must be deemed a bitter harvest from the mulberry mania of the 1830s.
 Despite the crash of the 1840s, some sporadic interest persisted in American silk production.
 In an effort to breed a more disease resistant silkworm, the gypsy moth (Lymantria dispa) was imported to Massachusetts from Europe in the 1868.
 It soon escaped into the wild and began to feast itself on native hardwood trees, it is now one of the most destructive insects in the United States.

 Another, less devastating, outcome of mulberry mania in Connecticut was that it helped give rise to a large silk manufacturing industry which produced fabric from imported raw silk.
-In 1881 Scientific American reported on the finding of the Census Office which stated that Hartford, Along with New York city and Philadelphia were important centers of silk weaving.
+In 1881 Scientific American reported on the finding of the Census Office which stated that Hartford, along with New York City and Philadelphia were important centers of silk weaving.
 In all there were 549 looms in operation in the city, and 28 factories in the state, employing some 3,766 people.
 Thus silk production was part of Connecticut's rapid industrialization in the late 19th century.